 Evaluation task.
-Following the filler task, participants will complete a 30trial forced-choice task (Jones et al., 2009).
-On each trial, a pair of stimuli will be presented onscreen and participants will indicate as quickly as possible which image they prefer by pressing a corresponding key.
-Ten of the trials will present one or both CSs (two will present the CSpos and CSneg together, four will present the CSpos with one of the neutral targets/fillers, and four will present CSneg with one of the neutral targets/fillers).
-The remaining 20 trials will be filler trials, each presenting two neutral targets/fillers.
-Two filler trials will always precede the first critical trial, and subsequent critical trials will appear at fixed points separated by filler trials (positions 3, 6, 9, 12, 15, 18, 21, 24, 27 and 30).
-The ten critical trials will be randomly assigned to the fixed positions.
+Following the filler task, participants completed a 30-trial forced-choice task (Jones et al., 2009).
+On each trial, a pair of stimuli was presented onscreen and participants indicated as quickly as possible which image they preferred by pressing a corresponding key.
+Ten of the trials presented one or both CSs (two presented the CSpos and CSneg together, four presented the CSpos with one of the neutral targets/fillers, and four presented CSneg with one of the neutral targets/fillers).
+The remaining 20 trials were filler trials, each presenting two neutral targets/fillers.
+Two filler trials always preceded the first critical trial, and subsequent critical trials appeared at fixed points separated by filler trials (positions 3, 6, 9, 12, 15, 18, 21, 24, 27 and 30).
+The ten critical trials were randomly assigned to the fixed positions (see osf.io/wnckg for the instructions preceding the evaluation task).

-Participants will see osf.io/wnckgthe following instructions:

-Next, you’ll be presented with 30 pairs of target and filler creatures from the surveillance tasks, and we’d like you to indicate which one you like better.
-You don’t need a reason for liking one rather than the other, just give us your gut feelings.
-We are interested in knowing if the pleasantness or unpleasantness of these stimuli affects the ability to attend and rapidly respond to them, so we need you to indicate which you prefer.
-Remember, you don’t need a reason for liking one rather than the other, so just go with your gut.
-Please respond quickly.

-Post-experimental questionnaire.
-After the evaluation task, participants will complete a questionnaire: we will use the original Olson and Fazio (2001) post-experimental questionnaire followed by the questionnaire used in the studies of Bar-Anan et al. (2010).
-With respect to the former, participants will first answer three open-ended questions: 1.
+Post-experiment questionnaire.
+After the evaluation task, participants completed a questionnaire: we used the original Olson and Fazio (2001) post-experiment questionnaire followed by the questionnaire used in the studies of Bar-Anan et al. (2010).
+With respect to the former, participants first answered three open-ended questions: 1.
 Think back to the very first part of the experiment.
 Did you notice anything out of the ordinary in the way the words and pictures were presented during the surveillance tasks?
 2. Did you notice anything systematic about how particular words and images appeared together during the surveillance tasks?
-3. Did you notice anything about the words and images that appeared with certain cartoon creatures?.
+3. Did you notice anything about the words and images that appeared with certain cartoon creatures?
 Although the original authors recommended that we collect data for all three questions, they also recommended that we only use the first two questions when assessing awareness.

-With respect to the Bar-Anan et al. (2010) protocol, participants will be asked the following three questions: 1.
+With respect to the Bar-Anan et al. (2010) protocol, participants were asked the following three questions: 1.
 For some participants, during the first task, there was one cartoon creature that always appeared with positive images and words, and one that always appeared with negative images and words.
 Do you think it happened in your case? (response options: No, I did not notice if that happened in my task, Yes, that happened in my task).
 2. During the first task, which of the two characters was consistently presented with positive images and words?
 3. During the first task, which of the two characters was consistently presented with negative images and words? (response options to questions 2 and 3: CSpos (certainly), CSpos (probably), CSpos (guess), CSneg (guess), CSneg (probably), CSneg (certainly).
-Finally, we will assess for familiarity with the Pokémon presented in the task: How familiar were you with the cartoon creatures that appeared in the surveillance tasks? (response scale: 0 = Not familiar at all to 8 = Very familiar).
+Finally, we assessed familiarity with the Pokémon presented in the task: How familiar were you with the cartoon creatures that appeared in the surveillance tasks? (response scale: 0 = Not familiar at all to 8 = Very familiar).